Can any non-Seychellois apply for a post to work in Seychelles?

 What is the procedure for recruiting a non-Seychellois worker?

-(d) submit the form duly completed and copy of the advert to the Director for Labour Migration in the MMinistry of Employment, Immigration and Civil Status.
+) (d) submit the form duly completed and copy of the advert to the Director for Labour Migration in the Ministry of Employment, and Social Affairs.
+NOTE:

 An employer who employs a non-Seychellois without complying with (a) and (b) is guilty of an offence under Section 76(2) (a) and is liable to a fine of SR20, 000 under Section 77(1) of the Employment Act 1995.